pireifej/udacity_project5/README.md

 - The location is hightlighted in the location list below.
 - The details screen is updated with that location's information.

 The search toolbar has autocomplete functionality on *multiple* fields.
-For some example, type in just "0" and you'll get all addrsses that have a street name with 0 in it.
+For some example, type in just "0" and you'll get all addresses that have a street name with 0 in it.
 Also, you can type in "Home" and you'll get all addresses that have a label with "Home" in it (i.e., "Parents' Home" and "My Home").
 You can type in "NJ" and all addresses with a state of NJ will show up.

 Some personal notes: